Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

-And while that assumption is indeed much too strong, it motivates the second main idea (and see the ``Jumping Bound'' in item~\pref{ItemFoldEstimate} of Section~\ref{SectionOneNatOverAll}): Consider how each natural edge $E_k$ evolves under a Stallings fold factorization of $F \from G \to H$.
+And while the assumption above is indeed much too strong, it motivates the second main idea (and see the ``Jumping Bound'' in item~\pref{ItemFoldEstimate} of Section~\ref{SectionOneNatOverAll}): Consider how each natural edge $E_k$ evolves under a Stallings fold factorization of $F \from G \to H$.
 The edge $E_k$ starts out as a subgraph of rank~$0$ (or rank~$1$ if its endpoints are equal).
 As one moves along the factorization the ranks of the images of $E_k$ form a nondecreasing sequence bounded above by $n-1$; that rank sequence can therefore jump at most $n-1$ times.
 And then, since $K \le 3n-3$, any fold factorization $F \from G = G_0 \mapsto G_1 \mapsto \cdots \mapsto G_L = H$ breaks naturally into a concatenation of a uniformly bounded number of fold subsequences --- that bound being $(n-1) (n-3) = n^2-4n+3$ --- such that along each such subsequence, and for each $k=1,\ldots,K$, the ranks of the images of $E_k$ do not jump.

 The third idea is this (and see the heading ``Folding to injectivity'' in Section~\ref{SectionOneNatOverAll}).
-The problem is now reduced to bounding the distance between the marked graphs $G_i$, $G_j$ at the beginning and end of each such subsequence.
-By focussing on the foldable map $G_i \mapsto G_j$, one is now in a situation somewhat like the ``much stronger assumption'' above: one has a covering of $G_i$ by proper, connected subgraphs $\beta_1,\ldots,\beta_K$ (the images of $E_1,\ldots,E_K)$) such that the image of each $\beta_k$ in $G_j$ is a subgraph of the same rank as $\beta_k$.
+The problem is now reduced to bounding the distance between the marked graphs $G_i$, $G_j$ at the beginning and end of each ``nonjumping'' subsequence.
+By focussing on the foldable map $G_i \mapsto G_j$, one is now in a situation somewhat like the ``much stronger assumption'' above: one write $G_i = \beta_1 \union \cdots \union \beta_K$ where $\beta_k$ is the image of $E_k$, and such that the image of each $\beta_k$ in $G_j$ is a subgraph of the same rank as $\beta_k$.
 But there is a problem, in that the restricted map $\beta_k \to G_j$ need no longer be injective.
 This problem is resolved by carefully prioritizing the choice of a fold factorization of the map $G_i \mapsto G_j$: first fold $\beta_1$ until no more folding is possible; next fold $\beta_2$ until no more folding is possible; and so on, through the whole list $\beta_1,\beta_2,\ldots,\beta_K$.
-Once again we get a distance bound: as long as all folds are restricted to (the image of) $\beta_k$, one moves at most distance~$2$ in the free splitting complex, because no edges in the complement of $\beta_k$ are involved in the fold (see Lemma~\ref{LemmaInjOverEdgeBound}).
+Once again we get a distance bound: for as long as one is prioritizing folds in (the image of) $\beta_k$, one moves at most distance~$2$ in the free splitting complex, because no edges in the complement of $\beta_k$ are ever folded (see Lemma~\ref{LemmaInjOverEdgeBound}).

-The hard work of Section~\ref{SectionOneNatOverAll} is to formalize the three key ideas above, and put them together into a proof of Step~1 in the general setting of $\FS(\Gamma;\A)$.